asiripanich/recodeR/README.md

 <!-- badges: end -->

-The goal of recodeR is to make recoding super easy when you have a mapping table.
-I often found myself using the `dplyr::case_when` function during data prepation and it can look super messy real fast when you have a lot of categories to be recoded.
+The goal of recodeR is to make recoding super easy when you have a pre-defined mapping table.
+I often found myself using the dplyr::case\_when function in data prepation and it can look super messy real fast when you have a lot of categories to be recoded.
 Hence, recodeR was born\!